bigbluebutton/bigbluebutton/README.md

 For full technical documentation BigBlueButton -- including architecture, features, API, and GreenLight (the default front-end) -- see [http://docs.bigbluebutton.org/](http://docs.bigbluebutton.org/).

-BigBlueButton and the BigBlueButton Logo are trademarks of [BigBlueButton Inc](http://bigbluebutton.org) .
+BigBlueButton and the BigBlueButton Logo are trademarks of [The N-Line Project](http://bigbluebutton.org) .